A Scalable AutoML Approach Based on Graph Neural Networks: Experiments

-Our filtering method manages to reduce dramatically the number of nodes and edges in the code graph.
-Using the original graph obtained from static analysis, it produces a filtered graph focused on the core aspects needed to train a graph generation model for ML pipelines, such as data transformations, learner selection, and hyper-parameter selection.
-In this experiment, we investigate the scalability of our graph generation model based on two different training sets, i.e., the sets of filtered graphs described in section~\ref{abstraction} vs. the original set of code graphs from static analysis for the exact same ML pipeline scripts.
+Our {\GML} approach manages to reduce dramatically the number of nodes and edges in the code graph.
+Using the original graph obtained from static analysis, it produces the {\GML} graph that focuses on the core aspects needed to train a graph generation model for ML pipelines, such as data transformations, learner selection, and hyper-parameter selection.
+This experiment investigates the scalability of our graph generation model based on two different training sets, i.e., the sets of {\GML} graphs described in section~\ref{abstraction} vs. the original set of code graphs from static analysis for the same ML pipeline scripts.

 For this experiment, we use a small-scale training set of 82 pipeline graphs pertaining to one classification dataset.
 The original code graphs for these 82 pipelines include 29,139 nodes and 252,486 edges.
-Our filtered graph, however, includes 974 nodes and 1052 edges.
+Our {\GML} graph, however, includes 974 nodes and 1052 edges.
 This is a graph reduction rate of at least 96.6\%, Figure \ref{tab:nonabstracted} shows these detailed statistics.
 The main investigation here is whether this huge reduction ratio will help improving the accuracy and scalability of our graph generation model.
-We train one model on the original code graph and another on the filtered graphs.
+We train one model on the original code graph and another on the {\GML} graphs.
 Both models are trained for 15 epochs with the same set of hyperparameters.
-It is worth noting that due to the huge time required to process the nodes and edges in the code graph, we had to use a fewer number of epochs.
+It is worth noting that due to the huge time required to process the nodes and edges in the code graph, we had to reduce the number of epochs from 400 to 15.